zalenix/portaldocs/portal-sdk/templates/portalfx-controls-monitor-chart.md

    The charts support grouping and filtering on the dimensions from multi-dimensional metric data.

-If you are onboarding to Azure Monitor for the first time, please reach out to the <a href="mailto:monitoringcontrib@microsoft.com?subject=Azure Monitor Onboarding">Monitoring team</a>.
+If you are onboarding to Azure Monitor for the first time, please reach out to the <a href="mailto:monitoringcontrib@microsoft.com?subject=Azure%20Monitor%20Onboarding">Monitoring team</a>.
 The Monitoring team will add your resource type to a configuration which allows the Monitor Control to fetch metrics for your resources.

 ### Using the monitor chart control